 Bo shared an example of this from his own career,

-“As an athlete I was responsible for the type of equipment we used, experimenting with prototypes and the design of that equipment to harness the particular distinctions of our crew, and the way we moved the boat.
+“As an athlete I was involved in the decisions for the type of equipment we used, experimenting with prototypes and the design of that equipment to harness the particular distinctions of our crew, and the way we moved the boat.
 I’ve seen first-hand just how powerful ownership and involvement is as a driver of accountability.”

 Agreeing and illustrating just how involvement leads to accountability, Julie shared her own story but from a coach’s perspective,